jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Delete agendas in batches:

-o   Select multiple agendas on the “Events” page, select the choice box before the agenda, and click **Delete Event** to delete the agendas in batches.
+o   Select multiple agendas on the "Events" page, select the choice box before the agenda, and click **Delete Event** to delete the agendas in batches.

 Disable

 1.6.7    How do I search the agenda?

-You can see the search box of "Quick Search” in the top left bar of the "Events" view of Agenda Management.
+You can see the search box of "Quick Search" in the top left bar of the "Events" view of Agenda Management.
 You can quickly locate the agendas you are looking for by keyword search.

 As shown above, enter keywords in the search box and click Search.
 The system will find the agendas having the matched keywords in the event name, location and description, and display it in the middle main area.